 The most accepted authority in the design and construction of pressure vessels is the ASME Code.
-The existence of economical safe pressure vessels is due primarily to the guidance of the ASME Code.
+The existence of economical and safe pressure vessels is due primarily to the guidance of the ASME Code.
 Although the Code provides excellent guidance many an inspector has unintentionally burdened a vessel shop with non-existent Code requirements or misinterpretations of rules that add unnecessary costs with no benefit.
 Having said that, we always say that there are two parts to any Code question-- the Code part and the practical part.
 The Code will allow construction details which may be fine for a light duty application but on the other hand could be totally inappropriate for a heavy duty industrial application.
 To just buy a vessel "with a Code Stamp" can be a big mistake.
 This is very apparent in Division 2 or PVHO-1 vessels which are so complicated that these codes require that the buyer retain a knowledgeable professional engineer to prepare a "User Design Specifications" (UDS) to insure that the finished vessel is appropriate for the intended use.
 Bartlett Engineering is qualified to provide a User Design Specification (UDS) for Division 2 or PVHO-1 vessels.